lemrey/sdk-nrfxlib/nrf_modem/doc/sockets/pdn.rst

 When the ``NRF_ENETDOWN`` error is detected, the socket is no longer usable and must be closed by the application.
 The application is responsible for detecting when the PDN connection is activated again, before re-creating the socket and attempting the failed operation again.

-The packet domain AT commands can be used to manage packet data networks.
-Alternatively, the :ref:`pdn_readme` library in |NCS| can be used to receive events on PDN connectivity and manage packet data networks.